A WCCCSA Affiliate Program operated by Green River College

 Patrick Navin, an experienced Green River faculty member, will lead the group and teach the curriculum along with local faculty members.
 Marcie Sims, another Green River instructor, will teach an online Creative Writing class.
 Local program managers will serve as hosts and advisors and will arrange for Japanese students to serve as campus attendants.
-These students will assist with language, customs, and cultural adjustments and city exploration.
+These students will assist with language, customs, and cultural adjustments, and city exploration.
 It is a great opportunity to practice their English, so everybody wins!

-English: Creative Writing – 5 credits
+English: Creative Writing – 5 credits (online)

 A discussion and application of the principles and techniques used in writing ﬁction and poetry.
 Development of analytical skills to enhance the writing of ﬁction and poetry.
 Students will write ﬁction and poetry and peer review each other’s work.

-Art: Beginning Digital Photography – 5 credits
+Art: Beginning Digital Photography – 5 credits (in-person)

 Introduces the aesthetic and technical theories and techniques of digital photography.
 Through classroom instruction and ﬁeldtrips to exciting Tokyo neighborhoods such as Harajuku, Shibuya, Shinjuku, and Ueno, you will learn about camera and lens operation, memory cards, ﬁle formats, exposure, white balance, composition, lighting, creativity and image editing software.
 You will also visit various Tokyo photography museums and galleries.
 The course requires a digital camera and laptop computer.
 Rental cameras may be available through the GRC photo department.